intel-lab-lkp/linux/Documentation/filesystems/porting.rst

 The vm_area_desc provides the minimum required information for a filesystem to initialise state upon memory mapping of a file-backed region, and output parameters for the file system to set this state.

+In nearly all cases, this is all that is required for a filesystem.
+However, should there be a need to operate on the newly inserted VMA, the mmap_complete() can be specified to do so.

+Additionally, if mmap_prepare() and mmap_complete() are specified, mmap_abort()
+may also be provided which is invoked if the mapping fails between mmap_prepare and mmap_complete().
+It is only valid to specify mmap_abort() if both other hooks are provided.